BAJAJ BROKING

 Taxation on Silver ETFs in India

-For holdings longer than three years, gains are classified as long-term capital gains (LTCG).
-These are taxed at 20% with indexation benefits.
-Indexation adjusts the purchase cost for inflation, which can reduce your taxable gains.
+For holdings of more than three years, gains are long-term.
+These are taxed at 20% after applying indexation benefits, which can lower your taxable amount.

 Risks associated with Silver ETFs